DC Archive Editions: History

-It was widely believed that the DC Archive Editions would cease publication in 2008, but in an issue of the publication Comic Shop News (issue #1080, February 27, 2008), an update was provided: "In spite of earlier reports of their demise, DC Archives will continue in 2008 and 2009, although in reduced numbers, focusing on continuing already-established Archives' series".
-The numbers have since decreased from 14 volumes released in 2007, to seven released in 2008, five in 2009, four in 2010, and three in 2011, before rebounding in 2012 with 10 volumes.
+It was widely believed that the DC Archive Editions would cease publication in 2008, but, in an issue of the publication Comic Shop News (issue #1080, February 27, 2008), an update was provided: "In spite of earlier reports of their demise, DC Archives will continue in 2008 and 2009, although in reduced numbers, focusing on continuing already-established Archives' series".
+The numbers have since decreased from 14 volumes released in 2007 to seven released in 2008, five in 2009, four in 2010, and three in 2011, before rebounding in 2012 with 10 volumes.
 In 2013, the volume length was increased to 400 pages, but only three volumes were released.
 The most recent volume, Superman: The Man of Tomorrow Archives Vol. 3 was released in 2014.
 A Captain Comet Archive Vol. 1 and Batman: World's Finest Comics Vol. 3 were both solicited by DC for release in 2013, but both were cancelled prior to release and have yet to be rescheduled.

 Post-2014, with no new DC Archive Editions released, DC has instead published the hardcover DC Omnibus line, with various titles/characters from the Golden Age, the Silver Age, and the Bronze Age eras, and each Age era Omnibus volume is also published as two or three (depending on page count) trade paperbacks, replacing the DC Archive Editions line.

 Will Eisner's The Spirit Archives, T.H.U.N.D.E.R.
 Agents Archives, Mad Archives, and Elfquest Archives are not technically part of the formal DC Archive Editions series (DCAEs are typified by a cover format consisting of a black pinstriped background onto which a colored v-shaped area is overlaid from the top, reaching almost to the bottom for all books) as DC does not own those properties/characters, and is licensing them from the copyright holders.
 In the case of Mad, the property is owned by DC's parent company, but not DC itself.
 The licensing for the T.H.U.N.D.E.R.
 Agents works is held by IDW as of 2012.
-However, these non-DC Archive Editions series published by DC are included in the list here, as the physical format (paper stock, size dimension, etc.) is similar enough that the average fan would consider them part of the overall DC Archive Editions series.
+These non-DC Archive Editions series published by DC, however, are included in the list here, as the physical format (paper stock, size dimension, etc.) is similar enough that the average fan would consider them part of the overall DC Archive Editions series.